sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_09.rst

 --------------

 Time to switch to a different topic.
-Rather than pre-planned comparisons that you have tested using contrasts, let’s suppose you’ve done your ANOVA and it turns out that you obtained some significant effects.
-Because of the fact that the *F*-tests are “omnibus” tests that only really test the null hypothesis that there are no differences among groups, obtaining a significant effect doesn’t tell you which groups are different to which other ones.
-We discussed this issue back in chapter :doc:`../Ch13/Ch13_ANOVA`, and in that chapter our solution was to run *t*-tests for all possible pairs of groups, making corrections for multiple comparisons (e.g., Bonferroni, Holm) to control the Type I error rate across all comparisons.
-The methods that we used back there have the advantage of being relatively simple and being the kind of tools that you can use in a lot of different situations where you’re testing multiple hypotheses, but they’re not necessarily the best choices if you’re interested in doing efficient post-hoc testing in an ANOVA context.
+Rather than pre-planned comparisons that you have tested using contrasts, let us suppose you have done your ANOVA and it turns out that you obtained some significant effects.
+Because of the fact that the *F*-tests are “omnibus” tests that only really test the null hypothesis that there are no differences among groups, obtaining a significant effect does not tell you which groups are different to which other ones.
+We discussed thit issue back in chapter :doc:`../Ch13/Ch13_ANOVA`, and in that chapter our solution was to run *t*-tests for all possible pairs of groups, making corrections for multiple comparisons (e.g., Bonferroni, Holm) to control the Type I error rate across all comparisons.
+The methods that we used back there have the advantage of being relatively simple and being the kind of tools that you can use in a lot of different situations where you are testing multiple hypotheses, but they are not necessarily the best choices if you are interested in doing efficient post-hoc testing in an ANOVA context.
 There are actually quite a lot of different methods for performing multiple comparisons in the statistics literature (:ref:`Hsu, 1996 <Hsu_1996>`), and it would be beyond the scope of an introductory text like this one to discuss all of them in any detail.

-That being said, there’s one tool that I do want to draw your attention to, namely Tukey’s “Honestly Significant Difference”, or **Tukey’s HSD** for short.
-For once, I’ll spare you the formulas and just stick to the qualitative ideas.
-The basic idea in Tukey’s HSD is to examine all relevant pairwise comparisons between groups, and it’s only really appropriate to use Tukey’s HSD if it is *pairwise* differences that you’re interested in.\ [#]_ For instance, earlier we conducted a factorial ANOVA using the |clinicaltrial|_ data set, and where we specified a main effect for ``drug`` and a main effect of ``therapy`` we would be interested in the following four comparisons:
+That being said, there is one tool that I do want to draw your attention to, namely Tukey’s “Honestly Significant Difference”, or **Tukey’s HSD** for short.
+For once, I will spare you the formulas and just stick to the qualitative ideas.
+The basic idea in Tukey’s HSD is to examine all relevant pairwise comparisons between groups, and it is only really appropriate to use Tukey’s HSD if it is *pairwise* differences that you are interested in.\ [#]_ For instance, earlier we conducted a factorial ANOVA using the |clinicaltrial|_ data set, and where we specified a main effect for ``drug`` and a main effect of ``therapy`` we would be interested in the following four comparisons: